ArendJan/slate/source/index.html.md

 #mark Jobs
-Mark the jobs done or new.
-This way the Fridge won't print unlimited barcodes or other things.
+Mark the jobs done or new.asdf This way the Fridge won't print unlimited barcodes or other things.
 ```json
 {"userId": "asdfasdfasdf",
 "JobId":12345,